 Step 2: Complete an Accredited HVAC Program

-Apply for a certificate, associate, or bachelor’s degree program that features coursework in HVAC training where you learn theory and practice and may also work alongside HVAC technicians for hands-on training.
+Apply for a certificate, associate, or bachelor’s degree program that features coursework in HVAC training where you learn theory and practice.
+You may also work alongside HVAC technicians for hands-on training.

 Step 3: Complete an Apprenticeship (Optional)

-You may choose to do an apprenticeship in which you perform 2,000 hours of hands-on HVAC training annually and 144 hours of technical education for additional certification.
+You may do an apprenticeship in which you perform 2,000 hours of hands-on HVAC training annually and 144 hours of technical education for additional certification.